sethbern/CSJava/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

     :width: 100
     :align: left

-We encourage you to work in pairs on this guessing game.
 In the guessing game, the computer picks a random number from 0-100 and you have to guess it.
 After each guess, the computer will give you clues like "Too high" or "Too low".
 Here's the pseudocode for the guessing game. **Pseudocode** is an English description or plan of what your code will do step by step.
 What's the loop variable for this program?
 Can you identify the 3 steps of writing this loop with respect to the loop variable?

 1. Choose a random number from 0-100
 2. Get the first guess